 More information is on the College of Commissioner Science web page.

-This course is required for staff members of Wood Badge, NYLT and Powder Horn courses.
 It is also for any Scouter who works in a training capacity with Unit Leaders, District Leaders and Council Leaders.

 Scouting Program Safety Training